ypaulsussman/learning-log/src/pages/blog/How Language Began (Everett).md

 ---

 There is no convincing evidence to date that there are specifically heritable linguistic deficits.
 Language deficits are rooted in other physical or mental problems.
-This may come as a surprise, although it would be perhaps more unexpected to learn that there was tissue or neuronal networks specialised for language...

 **Neuroplasticity**... is in part the ability of neurons to change to better fit the needs of their containing organism.